saboohy/httpstatus/README.md

 ### Redirection Messages (3xx)

-Redirect responses are organized inside of "Redirect" class.
+Redirect responses are organized inside of `Redirect` class.
 You can use the class for status codes 300, 301, 302, 303, 304, 307 and 308.

 #### Constants